manojbusam/Statistics/ProbabilityDistribution/README.md

 ### Normal Distribution
 The Normal distribution, also known as the Gaussian distribution, is a continuous probability distribution that is symmetric and bell-shaped.
 It's characterized by its mean and standard deviation.

+Use Case: **Quality Control in Manufacturing** **Analysis**: Analyze data to find the lifespan of the bulbs follows a Normal distribution with a mean (average) of 1000 hours and a standard deviation of 50 hours.

+**Quality Control**: Using this distribution, we can set quality control standards.
+For instance, we might decide that any bulb that lasts less than 950 hours or more than 1050 hours is considered defective.

+**Decision Making**: Whenever we produce a batch of bulbs, we randomly select a few from the batch and test their lifespan.
+By assuming a Normal distribution and using statistical tools, we can confidently make decisions about whether the batch meets their quality standards without testing every single bulb.

+**Improvement**: If we notice a shift in the distribution (perhaps bulbs consistently lasting less than 950 hours), they can investigate their manufacturing process to identify and rectify any issues causing this deviation.

 ### Binomial Distribution
 The Binomial distribution describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.